Cr4ckC4t/esp8285-bin2elf/README.md

-# esp8285-bin2elf
+# ESP8285 Bin2ELF

-Reverse engineering ESP8285 firmware
+Reverse engineering ESP8285 firmware with pure python3.

+> [!NOTE]
-This is an ongoing project but the code works for ESP8285 firmware that was generated with `elf2bin.py`.
+> This is an ongoing project but the code works for ESP8285 firmware that was generated with `elf2bin.py`.

 # Usage
 ```sh